Top 25 eCommerce Marketing Tools to use in 2021

 Tool # 16: Google Marketing Platform

 This easy to use the platform can be used for small and big enterprises.
-Free tools and advanced analytical tools can be used for intuitive testing of the app or website and its analysis.
+Free tools and advanced analytical tools can be used for intuitive testing of the app or website and its analysis. if you want to know more about ecommerce marketing platforms and ecommerce tools you can check these additional resources section of this article.

 Tool # 17: Drift

 This platform is used for conversational marketing.
 With drift on your website multiple conversations, whether individual or group, can be made.
-The LeadBot qualifies the visitors on the website, identifies whom to speak with and then schedules meetings.
+The LeadBot qualifies the visitors on the website, identifies whom to speak with, and then schedules meetings.

 Optimization Tools for eCommerce business